hpl002/Masters_Public/readme.md

  ----
 ## Process reengineering by use of simulation

-**Demonstrate how one can use process mining and model simulation to create more efficient process models by use of a simple web interface.** By simulating process flows we can get insights into process performance before it is deployed in a real system.
+**Demonstrate how one can use process mining and model simulation to create more efficient process models by use of a simple web application.** By simulating process flows we can get insights into process performance before they are deployed into real systems, or perform [process repair](#process-repair) on existing models.

 The project builds on the concept of [process reengineering](#process-reengineering) as put forth by Prof&#46;dr&#46;ir&#46; Wil van der Aalst, which uses the event log to enhance the process model.
+It has also taken strong influence from the method and tecniques presented in [Automated simulation and verification of process models discovered by process mining](#automated-simulation-and-verification-of-process-models-discovered-by-process-mining).

 "Through simulation experiments various “what if” questions can be answered and redesign alternatives can be compared with respect to key performance indicators." - [Source]((https://dl.acm.org/doi/pdf/10.5555/3275382.3275386))

-**Resource aware?**
+**The difficulty of process model fitness **
 Designing a process model without taking into account the dynamics of the environment in which it is deployed might lead to unforseen consequences.
 A process can be understood as a sequence of activities.
 An activity can be atomic or composed of multiple other activities.
 These activities often have strict depencencies on resources that are subject to change, such as human capital or machinery.
 Any change in the availability of one of these resources might lead to unwanted consequences such as delays and complete halts.
 Alternatively, having abundant resources will prevent the aforementioned, but lead to greater costs for the same throughput, i.e lower efficiencies.

 The ideal process lies within these two outer limits, ensuring the most amount of uptime and the least amount of wastage.
 This problem is addressed differently depending on how critial the throughput time is.